 Your results are shown against the 350 plus regions that are tested.
 You can view the details of all of those regions below.

 So who am I?

 Well, disappointingly I am 100% European (I was really hoping for a trace of something more exotic for interest sake).
-But the breakdown of my European ancestry was a huge surprise!.
-I expected a result that reflected the story we tell of our origins in my family, a family tree that says that I am English, Scottish and Irish with only one German grandmother four generations back.
+But the breakdown of my European ancestry was a huge surprise!
+I expected a result that reflected the story we tell of where I come from in my family, a family tree that says that I am English, Scottish and Irish with only one German grandmother four generations back.

 My results were different and a big surprise!

 53% Irish/Scottish – well no real surprises there.
 My maternal grandfather was Scottish, and we can trace my Scottish Heritage back centuries from that line.
 My maternal grandmother was Irish and so that is all clear.

 I expected the rest to be English but that was not the case.
 Only 2% English and 35% Europe West – This heritage comes from Belgium, France, Germany, Netherlands, Switzerland, Luxembourg, Liechtenstein.
 Who knew – there must have been some traders, raiders or runaways!
 These ancestors are further back in time than my family tree reaches with their influence hidden in my past.

 Ancestry.com helped me to understand my DNA from this region.
 They have a great informational section on each DNA region.
 For example, Western Europe describes Roman times and beyond as far as the stone age.